The Crow: Stairway to Heaven: DVD releases

 On March 17, 2005, all 22 episodes were released in a 5-disc DVD boxed set in central Europe through Dutch distributor A-Film.
-The set features the original broadcast trailer, a behind-the-scenes featurette, and interview snippets with cast members Mark Dacascos, Marc Gomes, Sabine Karsenti, Katie Stuart and John Pyper-Ferguson, fight co-ordinator James Lew, crow handler Dave Sousa, director of photography Attila Szaly, and executive producers Bryce Zabel and Brad Markowitz.
+The set features the original broadcast trailer, a behind-the-scenes featurette, and interview snippets with cast members Mark Dacascos, Marc Gomes, Sabine Karsenti, Katie Stuart and John Pyper-Ferguson, fight co-ordinator James Lew, crow handler Dave Sousa, director of photography Attila Szalay, and executive producers Bryce Zabel and Brad Markowitz.

 2005 also saw a bare-bones episode-only release of the series in Australia on six discs across two volumes via Warner Bros.; this release was preceded by an even more basic single disc through Magna Pacific which featured the pilot and two "bonus" episodes.

 On July 24, 2007, Arts Alliance America released The Crow: Stairway to Heaven - The Complete Series in a five-disc, region 1 DVD set in.
 This set features an extensive array of special features including commentaries, a photo gallery and a gag reel.

 On February 15, 2011, Alliance Home Entertainment released The Crow: Stairway to Heaven - The Complete Series on DVD in Canada only.